Hamster (HAM) Price Hits $0.0000

-Hamster (HAM) traded down 1.8% against the dollar during the one day period ending at 22:00 PM Eastern on June 27th.
-One Hamster coin can now be purchased for about $0.0000 or 0.00000000 BTC on major exchanges.
-During the last seven days, Hamster has traded 3.7% lower against the dollar.
-Hamster has a total market cap of $4.91 million and $61,432.00 worth of Hamster was traded on exchanges in the last 24 hours.
+Hamster (HAM) traded down 6.7% against the US dollar during the one day period ending at 19:00 PM Eastern on June 28th.
+Hamster has a total market cap of $4.52 million and approximately $100,141.00 worth of Hamster was traded on exchanges in the last day.
+Over the last seven days, Hamster has traded 10.7% lower against the US dollar.
+One Hamster coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.